arthyn/hmillerdev/posts/intro-to-technical-ux-part-1-performance.md

   - performance
 ---

 I thought since this topic is brand new let's start out with the most obvious aspect of technical UX, performance.
 Throughout school and the entirety of my career, developers have always focused on software performance.
 I think we would all agree that makes sense.
-Very few people want to spend their precious time waiting on computers.
-We've developed all this technology which should theoretically be faster than we can keep up with.
+Very few people want to spend their precious time waiting on computers, and we've developed all this technology which should theoretically be faster than we can keep up with.

 And yet.